kaizdev/employee-creator/README.md

             -   react-router-dom
             -   yup
             -   axios
-    -   Back end: Java, Spring, mySQL
+    -   Back end: Java, Spring, mySQL (if localhost)
         -   Backend dependencies include:
             -   model mapper
             -   lombok
+    -   Hosting: Render (Front end, Back end, Database)

 ---

-## Build Steps
+## Build Steps on local machine

 -   Build the project using `npm install` via terminal
 -   After installation, cd into `employee-frontend` and then run the front end using `npm run dev` and then press `o` or click the local link.
 This will run on localhost port 5173
--   Create the database table using mySQL and running the command `CREATE DATABASE employee_creator`
+-   Create the database table using mySQL and running the command `CREATE DATABASE employee_creator`.
+-   Update the src/main/resources/static/application.properties to use the mySQL config, and comment out the PostgreSQL config (which is for online)
 -   The back end is started by running `EmployeecreatorApplication.java` in the `src/main/java/io/nology/employeecreator` folder.
 This will run on port 8080

 ---